 The writer of this somewhat extensive work modestly conceals his name, but the book merits careful reading at the hands of the physician who is pestered by a patient who wants some local treatment for a disfiguring facial blemish, or by individuals who make skin treatment their speciality.
 In our judgement either a woman has written much of the book or there has been feminine collaboration.
 It aims at the “open sesame” to beauty, and contains much of interest, even to those of us who believe that we can struggle along without doctoring our faces too much.

 As might be expected, electrical machinery, manufactured by the McIntosh Battery and Optical Company, featured heavily in treatments and there were also McIntosh company advertisements at the back of each edition.
-The first and subsequent editions also carried an advertisement for the Marinello Company listed at La Crosse, Wisconsin and 57 Washington Street, Chicago.
-A separate address at Suite 720, the Western Methodist Book Concern Building, situated at 12-24 West Washington Street, Chicago was included in the second edition for anyone wishing to correspond directly with Emily Lloyd.
+The first and subsequent editions also carried an advertisement for the Marinello Company listed at La Crosse, Wisconsin, and 57 Washington Street, Chicago, the site of the Western Methodist Book Concern Building.

 Why Ruth Maurer maintained Emily Lloyd as an alias is a puzzle.
 It may have been to avoid any connection with her husband’s medical practice but there is also the possibility that it was to avoid prejudice, given that the Maurer family was Jewish.
 Perhaps Ruth thought that an anglicised name had a better chance of producing good sales.
 Whatever the reason, she continued to publish material under her alias well into the 1920s including: ‘The Marinello Text Book’, first published in 1915; ‘The Prismatic Ray (1910), a book on high frequency treatments; the ‘Marinello Messenger’ (1913-1914), an internal news bulletin for Marinello salons; ‘Milady Beautiful’ a commercial magazine, first published in 1913 as the ‘Cometicians Exchange’ which lists Emily Lloyd as its editor; ‘Emily Lloyd’s Note Book’ (1915); ‘Special Lesson’ (1920) published for the National School of Cosmeticians; and assorted newspaper interviews she gave on the subject of beauty treatments.
 The Marinello Training School was also founded under the name Emily Lloyd.

-Following the establishment of the Marinello companies, Ruth Maurer started the Marinello Training School, later known as the Marinello School of Beauty Culture.
-The generally accepted opinion is that it opened in 1905 but the American College and Private School Directory lists it as starting in 1904 (Meyers, 1909, p.
-175).
-It is possible that classes first began in 1904 but the school was only made a business entity the following year.
+Following the establishment of the Marinello companies, Ruth Maurer started the Marinello Training School at 57 Washington Street, Chicago, later known as the Marinello School of Beauty Culture.
+The generally accepted opinion is that the school opened in 1905 but the American College and Private School Directory has it starting in 1904 (Meyers, 1909, p.
+175), the year Maurer moved to Washington Street.
+A 1923 Marinello promotional piece for the trade suggests that the school opened with only three students.

-Maurer may have based her school on the highly successful Moler schools, founded in Chicago in 1893 by A. B. Moler.
-Although primarily aimed at barbers, Moler included classes for a number of treatments normally associated with Beauty Culture including facial massage, manicure, chiropody and electrolysis, and he eventually opened Moler Beauty Colleges specifically to train cosmetologists.
+Maurer may have based her school on the highly successful Moler schools, founded in Chicago in 1893 by A. B. (Arthur Bass) Moler [1866-1955].
+Primarily aimed at barbers, Moler also included classes for a number of treatments normally associated with Beauty Culture including facial massage, manicure, chiropody and electrolysis.
+He would later open Moler Beauty Colleges specifically to train cosmetologists.

 Going on a picture of an early class, the Marinello school accepted both male and female students and covered both hairdressing as well as skin treatments.
 Its credo embraced “Scientific Massage as indicated by the position of the blood vessels and nerves.
 Use of Batteries and Electric Appliances of all kinds” (Lloyd, 1907).